nathan-g/janrain-vbulletin-plugin/README.txt

 present in the "Name" column (e.g. "field5").
 4) Navigate to the Settings -> Options -> Janrain Capture Options and set Enable Janrain Capture to Yes, Enter your Client ID, Client Secret, Capture URL, and SSO URL.
-Set the Capture UUID Field to the Name value from step 3 and click Save.
+Set the Capture UUID Field to the Name value from step 3, optionally add the field names for First Name and Last name and click Save.
 5) Place the following link snippet in one of your template files in a location of your choosing: